ParthKapoor-dev/create-next-js/README.md

-# 🚀 Next.js Starter Pack
+# 💫 Create Next JS

 Welcome to the Next.js Starter Pack!
 This package is designed to help you quickly set up a Next.js project with essential features such as authentication, UI components, theme management, and more.